solana-labs/solana/book/src/fork-generation.md

 ### Validator's View

-#### Time Progression The diagram below represents a validator's view of the
+#### Time Progression

-PoH stream with possible forks over time.
-L1, L2, etc. are leader slot, and `E`s represent entries from that leader during that leader's slot.
-The 'x's represent ticks only, and time flows downwards in the diagram.
+The diagram below represents a validator's view of the PoH stream with possible forks over time.
+L1, L2, etc. are leader slots, and `E`s represent entries from that leader during that leader's slot.
+The `x`s represent ticks only, and time flows downwards in the diagram.